The Critical Care Medicine Division is a multispecialty team of intensivists at the University of Florida (UF) Health in Gainesville, Florida.

 Research

-We are proud of our history of mentoring junior faculty, fellows, and residents, as well as our ability to find other mentors and collaborators from within the medical school and within the University proper as needed.
-Thus, research areas we are not involved with can be developed with assistance from colleagues within the University.
+We are proud of our history of mentoring junior faculty, fellows, and residents, as well as our ability to find other mentors and collaborators from within the medical school university.
+Thus, research areas we are not involved in can be developed with assistance from colleagues within the university.

 Faculty